 The NBA Fan

-A 50’ish man then sat, and whispered that the Golden State Warriors was almost winning against the Cleveland Cavaliers.
+A 50’ish man then sat, and mumbled that the Golden State Warriors was almost winning against the Cleveland Cavaliers.
 He smiled.
 I smiled — as if I’m an NBA fan.
 But I don’t watch NBA.
 I don’t know what’s happening.
 He then bid goodbye after receiving a call from his wife.
 Maybe his wife already missed him.

 The man in the next table was selling a product to a woman whom was constantly interrupted by a young girl licking a chocolate ice cream (maybe her daughter).
 Again I couldn’t help but eavesdropped.
 But I couldn’t understand what they’re saying.
 A few minutes later, they took a groufie!